Alisha313/OwnItPropertyCalculator/README.md

 ### 4. Agent access

 1. Open [http://localhost:3000/agent.html](http://localhost:3000/agent.html)
-2. Register an agent account from the login screen
+2. Register an agent account from the login screen (use role `agent` or register via the agent portal)
-3. Use the portal to manage leads, listings, and home-value estimates
+3. Use the portal to manage leads, listings, inbox conversations, and home-value estimates

+### 5. Test human agent chat

+1. Register or log in on the customer site
+2. Go to `#/agent-chat` and send a message
+3. Open the agent portal **Inbox** — the human session should appear at the top

 ---